Skip to main content

 “Early childhood development and education are key determinants of future health and well–being.
 Addressing the disparities in access to early childhood development and education opportunities can greatly bolster young children's future health outcomes.”

-Some of the early childhood factors identified in the Improving Early Childhood Development: WHO Guideline that impact health include:
+Some of the early childhood factors identified in the Improving Early Childhood Development: WHO Guideline that positively impact health include:

 • Prenatal and delivery care